digital-Swaraj/TicTacToe/README.md

 # TicTacToe
-A js library for ttic tac toe.
+A js, html, css library for tic tac toe. using Bootstrsp 4.6 and jQuery 3.5.
+With self playing AI in js.